 Cobby, Joseph Henry

 BORN HULL 1895.
-HULL PAL.
-SON OF HENRY & REBECCA COBBY ABOVE.
+ONLY SON OF HENRY & REBECCA COBBY OF, 74, SANDRINGHAM STREET, HULL (WAR PENSION ADDRESS).
+A TELEPHONE CLERK.
+ENLISTED IN THE HULL PALS.
 DIED OF FEVER IN HOSPITAL, FRANCE.
-ON HULL TECHNICAL COLLEGE ROH.
-TELEPHONE CLERK.
+HIS NAME IS LISTED ON THE HULL TECHNICAL COLLEGE ROH.

 First name: